MHC at 50

 Since our inception, MHC has used the power of the humanities to explore, interpret, and engage.
 During the 1970s and 80s, our programming involved a range of education initiatives exploring Minnesota’s people, sociology, and history.
-Televised and in-person programs strengthened how educators approach their content and classrooms, and examined rural-metropolitan worldviews.
+Televised and in-person programs strengthened how educators approach their content and classrooms and examined rural-metropolitan worldviews.

-In the 1990s, our public programming expanded.
-Traveling exhibits, international speakers, published books, and public events examined our nation and state’s diverse, difficult histories and potential future.
+Into the 1990s, our public programming expanded to include traveling exhibits, international speakers, published books, and public events.
+These initiatives examined our nation and state’s diverse, difficult histories and potential future.
 In 1996, MHC established our current home and a full-service event center in a former wing of the Gillette Children’s Hospital in St. Paul.

-Today, MHC is one of the largest and most innovative state humanities councils, lauded for our work engaging and amplifying the voices of traditionally marginalized communities.
-While our programs and resources will continue to evolve in the years ahead, our commitment to bringing people together to forge connections and navigate critical conversations remains steadfast.
+While our programs and resources will continue to evolve in the years ahead, our commitment to bringing people together, forge connections, and navigate critical conversations remains steadfast.
 We move forward committed to serving our communities through the humanities for the next 50 years.